 For the first time, local authorities, including individual senior managers, will be criminally responsible and legally liable for the safety of higher-risk buildings.
 Failures or poor performance by local authority regulators, such as building control, could be referred to the regulator for interventions.
 Building control teams will also have to regularly demonstrate ongoing competence, performance, and standards.

-In practice, many councils will be taking a broader approach to building safety, going beyond the scope of the Bill and considering residents’ safety in all of their buildings.
+In practice, many councils will be taking a broader approach to building safety, going beyond the scope of the Act and considering residents’ safety in all of their buildings.

 The Fire Safety Act 2021